google/googletest/docs/advanced.md

 ## "Catching" Failures

-If you are building a testing utility on top of googletest, you'll want to test your utility.
-What framework would you use to test it? googletest, of course.
+If you are building a testing utility on top of GoogleTest, you'll want to test your utility.
+What framework would you use to test it?
+GoogleTest, of course.

 The challenge is to verify that your testing utility reports failures correctly.
 In frameworks that report a failure by throwing an exception, you could catch the exception and assert on it.
-But googletest doesn't use exceptions, so how do we test that a piece of code generates an expected failure?
+But GoogleTest doesn't use exceptions, so how do we test that a piece of code generates an expected failure?

 `"gtest/gtest-spi.h"` contains some constructs to do this.